Shopping Links

 Sometime in the future, humanity has been returned to the dark ages, both literally and figuratively.
 The sun has not shined upon the earth for an hundred years, and strange beasts wander the land--all because of the power of the banished lord of the Darkstalkers, Demitri.
 Exiled from the dimension of the Darkstalkers by Morrigan, their princess, Demitri has now subjugated the humans, and is preparing for an assault on his home dimension to retake his throne.
 Meanwhile, wandering the human world are a few righteous people with the power to fight the mighty Darkstalkers--Donovan, a half-vampire with a big sword, Anita, a silent girl with telekinetic powers, and Mei-Ling, a Chinese ghost accompanied by her sister, Hsien-Ko.
 Somewhere in between are Felicia, a young Darkstalker, and Lord Raptor, a rather violent rock musician with some superhuman powers.
 Above it all, an alien by the name of Pyron has shown up with an army of robots, the Huitzil, with the intent of wiping out any potential threat to his power.

-Review
+Quick Review

 Related Recommendations

 Has a lot in common with the original Vampire Hunter--D, that is.
-Of course, if you like the fighting-game-transfer anime, you should also check out Street Fighter II and Battle Arena Toshinden, to name a couple.
+Of course, if you like fighting-game-transfer anime, you should also check out Street Fighter II and Battle Arena Toshinden, to name a couple.

 US DVD Review

-These early DVDs from Viz (since out of print) include all the standards: the Japanese Dolby 5.1 and English Dolby soundtracks (2.0 on the first disc, 4.0 on the second), English subtitles, both English and Japanese credits (something of a rarity back when this was first released), and an illustrated chapter index.
+These early DVDs from Viz (since out of print) include all the standards: Japanese Dolby 5.1 and English Dolby soundtracks (2.0 on the first disc, 4.0 on the second), English subtitles, both English and Japanese credits (something of a rarity back when this was first released), and an illustrated chapter index.
 Plenty of goodies, too: Both discs include an image gallery, a shortcut to the fight scenes, conceptual drawings of the characters, character profiles, the original Japanese trailer, and a heap of promo videos for Viz's other releases of the time.
 The first disc also includes an interview with the director.
 The discs come in plastic clamshell cases with a small insert.

-Content Guide
+Parental Guide

 Not that extreme, but has enough bad people and gore for most people to want to keep their younger kids away from it.
 Viz appropriately categorized it as 13-Up.